Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 It is believed that this herb can deactivate the flu virus and naturally boost immunity.
-The flowers and berries of elderberry are said to boost the immune system, treat flu and relieve sinus pain.
+The flowers and berries of elderberry are said to boost the immunity, treat flu and relieve sinus pain.

 5. Oregano Oil (500 mg 2x daily)